Certified Kubernetes Administrator Exam Series (Part-5): Cluster Maintenance

 OS Upgrades

-However, if the node stays unavailable for 5 minutes the PODs are permanently terminated.
-PODs that were part of a ReplicaSet are recreated inside other nodes.
-The time it takes to wait before PODs are terminated is known as the POD Eviction Timeout, and is set on the Kube-Controller-Manager with a default value of 5 minutes:
+The time it takes to wait before the Pods are terminated is known as the POD Eviction Timeout and is set on the Kube-Controller-Manager with a default value of 5 minutes:

-$ kube-controller-manager --pod-eviction-timeout= 5m0s
+kube-controller-manager --pod-eviction-timeout= 5m0s

 For node updates that are expected to take a longer time, like an Operating System Upgrade, the drain command is used.
-This redistributes the PODs to other nodes in the cluster:
+This redistributes the Pods to other nodes in the cluster:

-$ kubectl drain node-1
+kubectl drain node-1

-$ kubectl uncordon node-1
+kubectl uncordon node-1

-$ kubectl cordon node-1
+kubectl cordon node-1

 Kubernetes Software Versions